 Conduct Independent Research

 The ultimate goal of the project is to dive deep into your chosen interest and create a visually stunning, interactive piece of work that combines text, code and visualizations.
-This work will be sharable with prospective graduate schools and employers, and we will support you in seeking to publish your research.
+This work will be shareable with prospective graduate schools and employers, and we will support you in seeking to publish your research.

 Experience Professional Growth